 Write down questions to ask your doctor.

-Your time with your doctor is limited, so preparing a list of questions will help you make the most of your time together.
+Your time with your doctor may be limited, so preparing a list of questions can help you make the most of your time together.
 List your questions from most important to least important in case time runs out.
 For Eisenmenger syndrome, some basic questions to ask your doctor include: